liesnikov/extensible-elaborator/paper/main.md

 ```

 Equality is not defined as a regular inductive type but is instead built-in.
-The user has access to the type and term constructor, but not the ability to pattern-matching on it.
+The user has access to the type and term constructor, but not the ability to pattern-match on it.
 Instead, the language provides a `subst` primitive of type `(A x) -> (x=y) -> A y` and `contra` that takes an equality of two different inductive type constructors and produces an element of any type.

 On top of the above, the language includes indexed inductive datatypes and case-constructs for their elimination.